adjust/adobe_air_sdk/README.md

 ### <a id="di-gps-adid">Google Play Services advertising identifier

 If you need to obtain the Google Advertising ID, there is a restriction that only allows it to be read in a background thread.
-If you call the function `getGoogleAdId` by passing a function which gets `String` variable as parameter to it, it will work in any situation:
+If you call the function `getGoogleAdId` by passing a function which gets `String` variable as a parameter to it, it will work in any situation:

 ```actionscript
 Adjust.getGoogleAdId(getGoogleAdIdCallback);